wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/Navigation.md

-# Navigation - VSM Reference
+# Navigation

-A breakdown of navigation concepts with the VSM architecture
+A breakdown of VSM navigation concepts

 ## Overview